daostack/arc.js_legacy/README.md

 To come: [reference to automated API documentation using comments in arc.d.ts](http://github.com/daostack/arc.js/issues/63)

-To create a new DAO, use `DAO.new`.

 ### Create a new DAO with all defaults

-The simplest example will create a DAO with all defaults:  no schemes nor founders, using the Universal Controller and default DaoCreator scheme.
+The simplest example of how to create a new DAO uses all defaults:  no schemes nor founders, using the Universal Controller and default DaoCreator scheme.
 See `NewDaoConfig`.

 ```javascript
 const newDao = await DAO.new({